Përparim Rama: Projects

 In 2017, Rama and his team were assigned to arrange the Oatlands Park Hotel in Surrey, Britain, a facility of historical value, as it is the building where the Great Tudor Palace once stood.
 The Zebrano in The City restaurant in London was designed by Rama.
 Zebrano In The City covers 6,000 square feet over two floors and has a fine dining restaurant, a bar and a late-night lounge.

 The British-Albanian company 4M Group, with CEO Përparim Rama, was among the finalists for the SBID International Design Awards, an award in the Global Design Calendar.
 Rama was a jury member of the interior design WIN Awards 2018.

 He is the winner of an award for designing coffee places in the "World Interior News" competition within the Saatchi gallery in 2013.
 He is also known for his involvement in the spatial planning of the 2012 London Olympics, for engaging in building the vision of Doha, the capital of Qatar, for major projects in New York, Dublin, Basel, Prague and Damascus, Syria.

-Running for Mayor of Prishtina
+Mayor of Pristina

-On a Facebook post, the chairman of the Democratic League of Kosovo, Lumir Abdixhiku announced that Rama will be the candidate with whom the LDK will aim to win back Prishtina in the local elections to be held in autumn 2021.
-Rama won the election and took office on December 7th, 2021.
+On a Facebook post, the chairman of the Democratic League of Kosovo, Lumir Abdixhiku announced that Rama will be the candidate with whom the LDK will aim to win back Pristina in the local elections to be held in autumn 2021.
+Rama won the election and took office on December 7, 2021.

+In the 2025 local elections in Kosovo, Rama was re-elected as mayor of Prishtina for another 4 years after the second round of elections.